w3ctag/tag.w3.org/workmode/design-reviews/index.md

 We use github labels beginning with `Progress:` to track the current status of a review at a glance.
 When a review is complete, there should be no `Progress` labels attached.

 We update the `Focus:` labels to say `pending` or `complete` for each focus area as we do the review.
-Sometimes this is done in parts, by different TAG members; sometimes a single response will cover all of the releavnt focus areas.
+Sometimes this is done in parts, by different TAG members; sometimes a single response will cover all of the relevant focus areas.

 ## Resolutions